nikitran/AndroidTraining/README.md

 #### What is a Context and what is it used for?
 A Context is an abstract class
-There are 2 types of Contexts: activity context ()and application contxt (exist for the lifetime of the application)
+- There are 2 types of Contexts: activity context and application contxt (exist for the lifetime of the application)
 - its the super class for Activity and Service
+- the functions includes:
-- 1. It gives access to resources
+1. It gives access to resources
-- 2. allow components to communicate through messages
+2. allow components to communicate through messages
-- 3. gives information about the app environment
+3. gives information about the app environment

 #### What is an Activity?
 An Activity is an abstract class that is a part of the 4 key component of Android: